manifoldai/orbyter-cookiecutter/README.md

 mlflow_artifact []:
 ```

 `mlflow_uri` sets the URI location.
 This sets where parameters, metrics, and other [run](run) details are stored.
 This can be local (default to /mnt/experiments) or a SQL database.
-The `mlflow_artifact` sets the artifact locations.
-Artifacts are various files, and they can be stored either on the local filesysm or a cloud storage like S3.
-Note that there is additional setup required to use a cloud like AWS -- both S3 bucket setup, RDS setup, and AWS credential management.
+The `mlflow_artifact` option sets the artifact locations.
+Artifacts are various files, and they can be stored either on the local file system or cloud storage like S3.
+Note that there is additional setup required to use a cloud provider like AWS (S3 bucket setup, RDS setup, and AWS credential management).

 ## <a name="setup"></a> Setting up a project
 1. Install Docker:
     - For Mac: https://store.docker.com/editions/community/docker-ce-desktop-mac
+        - It is important to select _Mac with Apple Chip_ if you have an Apple Silicon (M1, M2) chip.
+Check _About this Mac > Overview > Chip_ for Apple or Intel.
     - For Windows: https://store.docker.com/editions/community/docker-ce-desktop-windows
-    - For Linux: Go to this page and choose the appropriate install for your Linux distro: https://www.docker.com/community-edition
+    - For Linux: Go to [this page](https://www.docker.com/community-edition) and choose the appropriate install for your Linux distro:
         - Install Docker Compose (https://docs.docker.com/compose/install/#install-compose):
             ```bash
             $ sudo curl -L https://github.com/docker/compose/releases/download/1.21.0/docker-compose-$(uname -s)-$(uname -m) -o /usr/local/bin/docker-compose